TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 11/Hosea 11.8.md

 ---

-How shall I give thee up, Ephraim? [how] shall I cast thee off, Israel? how shall I make thee as Admah? [how] shall I set thee as Zeboiim? my heart is turned within me, my compassions are kindled together.
+"How can I give you up, Ephraim?
+How can I hand you over, Israel?
+How can I make you like Admah?
+How can I make you like Zeboiim?
+My heart is turned within me, my compassion is aroused.